 What new strategies are you using to market your restaurant this year?
 Share your ideas in the comments below.

-More marketing tips to help you grow your business?
+Looking for marketing tips to help grow your catering business?